llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * For now, all three are ignored when combined with `auto` clause because, for now, `auto` produces a sequential loop.
     * Implicit `gang` clause
-        * This feature is not specified in OpenACC 2.7, but existing OpenACC compilers implement it in some form.
-Clacc attempts to mimic their behavior, but some details might be different.
-See the "Semantic Clarifications" section in `README-OpenACC-design.md` for details.
     * For now, if none of these clauses appear (explicitly or implicitly), then a sequential loop is produced.
 * The `collapse` clause is supported.